Get 5% of discount using the code

 • Best time to visit: Sunrise or sunset

-• Important: Before visiting, ensure you comply with the dress code (Long skirts for women and covered knees/shoulders for everyone.
+• Important: Ensure you comply with the dress code (Long skirts for women and covered knees/shoulders for everyone.
 Wrap skirts are often provided, but bringing your own is easier.)

 4. Island-hop through the Greek islands